Scouting Africa's wild dogs

 Looking for the best place to see them in the wild?
 Here’s a list of our top six favourite painted-wolf destinations:

 Want to see wild dogs on an African safari?
-We have ready-made safaris to choose from, or let us build one just for you.
+Check out this unique safari focused on finding wild dogs.
+We also have other ready-made safaris to choose from, or let us build one just for you.

 1. Mana Pools National Park, Zimbabwe